MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 higher than number of images divided by batch size, to ensure that each training and validation image is used during at least once during any given epoch.

-We found that training the network for **15-20 epochs** was adequate.
+The final number of epochs selected was **30**.
+We found that training the network for 15-20 epochs was adequate to get the validation loss to a good point, but training loss continued decreasing beyond that, while validation loss began oscillating about a steady-state.
 As an experiment, we set the number of epochs to 50.
 Notice that after about 18 epochs, training loss does not decrease much further and validation loss begins oscillating.

 ![Training progress plots][train_plots]